fantasmoio/Fantasmo-Android-SDK/README.md

 ### Providing Location Updates

 By default, during localization the `FMParkingView` uses a `LocationManager` internally to get automatic updates of the device's location.
-If you would like to provide your own location updates, you can set the `usesInternalLocationManager` property to false and manually call `updateLocation(latitude: Double, longitude: Double)` with each update to the location.
+If you would like to provide your own location updates, you can set the `usesInternalLocationManager` property to false and manually call `updateLocation(location: Location)` with each update to the location.
 ```kotlin
 fmParkingView.connect(sessionId)
 fmParkingView.usesInternalLocationManager = false